adventuretc/Spicetify-HideImages-Extension/readme.md

 Open the context menu at tracks, albums or artists and click on the menu item to throw them to the trashbin and never see their images again.

+There are no images blocked by default but you can import a default set of blocked images by opening the settings and clicking a button (top right menu -> "Hide-Arbitrary-Images Settings" -> "Import default blocklist" button.) or by manually importing the `default blocklist (importable at will).json` file, which is also done in the extension's settings.

 What works: Almost everything.

 - the cover art of the currently playing track on the lower left.